elliejaysc/marathon-timer/README.md

-# Simple Subscriber Goal Stream Elements Overlay
+# Marathon Stream Timer Stream Elements Overlay

 1.)
 Go to your Stream Elements dashboard & create a new blank overlay in My Overlays.